pantheon-systems/documentation/source/content/guides/solr-drupal/02-solr-drupal-9.md

 Search API module processors provide a variety of configuration options for your Pantheon Search results, like boosting results based on dates, taxonomy terms, or specific content types, controlling access to content based on permissions, and adding highlighted excerpts to results.

-See the [Search API module processors documentation](https://www.drupal.org/docs/8/modules/search-api/getting-started/processors) for details.
+Refer to the [Search API module processors documentation](https://www.drupal.org/docs/8/modules/search-api/getting-started/processors) for details.

 ## Before You Begin